singh-abhisheksingh/coursera-ML/README.md

 # coursera-ML
-These are my solutions to the ML course on Coursera by Andrew Ng Beware !!!
+These are my solutions to the ML course on Coursera by Andrew Ng.
+Beware !!!
 Spoilers Ahead ...